whatisnuclear/website/waste.md

 <div class="col-md-8" markdown="1">

 # What about the waste?
-Like all energy sources, nuclear reactors make waste.
-Unlike typical chemical or combustion wastes, nuclear waste is particularly feared.
-Yet, because of the physics leverage of E=MC², nuclear energy systems are unique in their ability to internalize all of their waste legacy into a small and low-impact footprint.
+Nuclear reactors make waste.
+The physics leverage of E=MC² makes nuclear waste uniquely *concentrated*; it's both extraordinarily small and seriously hazardous.
+The relatively tiny amount of waste is intriguing in that its overall environmental, health, and land footprint can be minimal.
+But, there is legitimate concern that the hazards may be difficult to contain.

-Here, you will learn answers to:
+This page digs into the nuance of nuclear waste, and points to additional information for going deeper.
+Here, you will learn:

 * [What is nuclear waste?](#what)
 * [What are its hazards?](#hazards)